ryand423/Portfolio/README.md

 My Mentality: Assume the system has already been breached.
 Defend the data and ensure confidentiality,

 Disclaimer: All information on this website is for educational purpose only.
-Any action taken using the information on the website is strictly at your own risk.
-I will not be liable for any losses and/or damages to products with the use of the information on this website.
+Any action taken using the information on this website is strictly at your own risk.
+The user understands that I am not liable for any losses and/or damages that may occur with the use of the information on this website.